arminv/arminv/README.md

 ## Hi there 👋

-My name is Armin.
 I am a Software Developer 👨🏻‍💻 from Toronto, Canada 🇨🇦

 I work at [Finneo](https://finneotech.com/) as a Product Manager / Software Developer.